notfound8852/native-glibc-android-/Linux-on-Android/README.md

 ---
 #### Forth Step:
-If selinux is not disabled in disable it temporarily..
+If selinux is not disabled, disable it temporarily..
-If it returns "enforcing" then selinux is enabled.
-If it returns "permissive" you are good to go and can skip this step.
-To disable selinux run:

 ### To check:

-To check for selinux run
+To check if selinux is enabled run:
 ```sh
 getenforce
 ```
+If it returns "enforcing" then selinux is enabled.
+If it returns "permissive" you are good to go and can skip this step.

 ### Disabling:

 **Note:** If you have not modified your device in anyway related to selinux it will be 'on' (set to 1) and therefore needs to be turned off for this you need to run: